sven-hash/docs/content/run-nym-nodes/validators.md

 #### Configuration

-Proxying your validator's port `26657` to nginx port `80` can then be done with the following:
+Proxying your validator's port `26657` to nginx port `80` can then be done by including the following in `/etc/nginx/conf.d/validator.conf`:

 ```sh
 server {